oddbird/sliiides/content/hints/camosun.md

   caption: >
     The source code for PDFs
   script: |
-    - But PostScript around almost a decade
+    - PostScript almost a decade old
-    - giving authors much more control
+    - Gives authors complete control
-    - Allowing us to create fully designed documents
-    - Describing every aspect of the page in detail
+    - Describe the page in detail
-    - and then packaging up the results
+    - then package up the results

 - img: no-harm/indesign-gotl.jpg
   alt: InDesign book-cover layout